 All items (except high-demand items - see below) are issued for a week in the first instance, then renew automatically each day.
 The item is always due back in a week until: someone else requests the item, you have a large amount of fines, or your membership expires.

-If you collect a requested item which has a queue of other borrowers waiting for it too, the item is considered to be high-demand and will be issued to you for two days.
+If other borrowers are waiting for an item you've requested, the item is considered high-demand.
+When you borrow it, it will issued to you for two days.
 It will not renew automatically.
 You must check your receipt or date-stamp on collecting your request.

 Number of loans and length of loan depending on borrower type

 | Part-time, distance undergraduate

 Fines are charged on overdue items at £1 per working day.
 You can pay at the lending desk in any library, over the phone or via the University's online shop.
 If you pay online, it must be for the full amount shown in your library account at FindIt@Bham.

 Items on loan (except laptops) will renew automatically in the early hours of the morning, by one day, until someone else needs the item and requests it.
 Renewals also stop if your fines reach a certain amount, when your membership expires, and when your course finishes.